Peanut vs Walnut - Health impact and Nutrition Comparison

 The main component of the carbohydrates found in walnuts, other than fiber, is sucrose.
 Walnuts contain a very small amount of fructose and glucose.

-Although walnuts are more diverse in vitamins, peanuts provide a larger percentage of daily values of several vitamins which are vitamins B1, B3, B9, and vitamin E.
+Although walnuts are more diverse in vitamins, peanuts provide a larger percentage of daily values of several vitamins, including vitamins B1, B3, B9, and vitamin E.

 Walnuts, on the other hand, are richer in vitamin B2 and vitamin B6.
 Peanuts have a complete lack of vitamin C, vitamin A, and vitamin K, which can be found in walnuts.